 Please contact the Social Security Administration directly with any questions you have.
-You can find the location and phone number of your local Social Security office or you can call the Social Security Administration office toll-free at 800-772-1213; or online at www.ssa.gov/locator.
+You can find the location and phone number of your local Social Security office in the phone book under "United States Government-Health and Human Services," or you can call the Social Security Administration office toll-free at 800-772-1213; or online at www.ssa.gov.